This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Aviation Growth

-Mexico’s rapid aviation growth before the COVID-19 pandemic further boosted the aerospace industry.
-Several factors have driven Mexican commercial aviation and related demand for maintenance, repair, and overhaul (MRO): the expansion of low-cost carriers such as Volaris and Viva Aerobus, the 2016 approval of the Delta-Aeromexico partnership, the 2015 conclusion of the U.S.-Mexico Bilateral Air Transport (“Open Skies”) Agreement, and increased use of Mexico as a regional hub.
-The Open Skies agreement eliminated restrictions on routes between the two countries, allowing passenger airlines and all-cargo carriers to serve any combination of city pairs in the United States and Mexico.
+Mexico’s rapid aviation recovery following the COVID-19 pandemic further boosted the aerospace industry.
+Several factors have driven Mexican commercial aviation and related demand for MRO: the expansion of low-cost carriers such as Volaris and Viva Aerobus, the 2016 approval of the Delta-Aeromexico partnership, increased use of Mexico as a regional hub, and the 2015 conclusion of the U.S.-Mexico Bilateral Air Transport Agreement.
+The agreement eliminated restrictions on routes between the two countries, allowing passenger airlines and all-cargo carriers to serve any combination of city pairs in the United States and Mexico.
 In addition, it permits cargo carriers to begin or end routes outside the two countries.
 Another profound change in the aviation industry has been the growth of low-cost airlines vis-a-vis traditional airlines.

-- Grupo Aeroportuario del Centro Norte (OMA) manages 13 airports in northern and central Mexico that handled 9.4 million domestic passengers in 2020.
-In 2021, passenger traffic at these same airports grew by 59.2 percent, totaling 15.7 million.
-The airports with more significant traffic declines in 2022 were Tampico, Monterrey, Torreon, and Zacatecas.
-One of the main OMA’s works in progress is the expansion of the Monterrey airport, which will increase its capacity by fifty percent, representing an investment of USD 119 billion.
+- Grupo Aeroportuario del Centro Norte (OMA) manages 13 airports in northern and central Mexico that handled 15.7 million passengers in 2021.
+In 2022, passenger traffic at these same airports grew by 47.7 percent, totaling 23.2 million passengers.
+One of the OMA’s main works in progress is the expansion of the Monterrey airport which will increase its capacity by 50 percent, representing an investment of USD 411 billion.
 Low-cost carriers will have a completely new area and it will be connected to Terminal C. It is planned that the three terminals will be fully connected.
-In the next five years, OMA will be investing around $571 billion to support all of its airport network.
-Grupo Aeroportuario del Pacífico (GAP) manages 12 Pacific coast airports, and two more in Kingston and Montego Bay (Jamaica), which handed 25.8 million domestic passengers in 2021.
+In the next five years, OMA will be investing around USD 705 billion to support its airport network.

 The Space Program